jlabuga/graph-paper.py/README.md

 graph-paper.py
 ==============

+**[→ Version française](LISEZMOI.md)** (link to french readme).

-Simple script to create graph paper (linear or log scale) with `python3` and `matplotlib`.
-Ones can change the parameters à the beginning of the scripts.
+Simple script to create graph papers (with linear or log scale) using `python3` and `matplotlib`.
+Ones can set the parameters à the beginning of the scripts.
-To run it, run (if `matplotlib` is installed):
+To use it, run (if `matplotlib` is installed):
 ```
 python3 graph-paper.py
 ```

-To select log scale, set `xdecade` and `ydecade` at appropriate number of decades.
-Setting one of these variable to zero means linear scale.
+To select log scale, set `xdecade` and `ydecade` at the appropriate number of decades.
+Setting one of these variables to zero means linear scale.
+Example, for semi-log paper with three log modules on the x-axis and a linear y-axis, use :
 ```python
 # Number of decades for log scale
 # set to zero for linear scale